Constellations (play): Other productions

+In July 2019, the play premiered in Kyiv, Ukraine with Alina Tunik and Pavlo Aldoshyn, translated and directed by Olga Annenko.
+Original music by Ivan Kirov, set and costume design by Tatyana Ovsiychuk.

 In December 2021, the play was staged by the Owl & Nightingale Players in Gettysburg, Pennsylvania, featuring Casey Creagh as Marianne and Eric Lippe as Roland.
 Creagh won the Capstone Award awarded by the local Gettysburg College.